wk3d/GRBLSettingsAndCalibration/README.md

 This software is realeased under BSD 3.0 license.

-Changes to the software will be updated here.
-The only future change planned is a simple squaring functionality for squaring the x and y axes.
+~~Changes to the software will be updated here.
+The only future change planned is a simple squaring functionality for squaring the x and y axes.~~

+Squaring logic added.
+It depends on measuring diagonal movement and comparing with the expected length.
+Adjustment is done based on whether the movement was higher or lower than exptected.